spryker/spryker-docs/docs/pbc/all/order-management-system/202212.0/manage-in-the-back-office/reclamations/change-the-state-of-order-items-in-reclamations.md

 ---
-title: Changing the state of order items in reclamations
+title: Change the state of order items in reclamations
 description: Learn how to change the state of order items in reclamations in the Back Office.
 last_updated: Aug 10, 2021
 template: back-office-user-guide-template